 After you've published a blog post and enabled comments, visitors can comment on your post and interact with comments left by others.
 This guide covers the ways visitors can participate in and moderate discussions.

-Note: Squarespace comments are text only.
+Note: Squarespace comments support plain text and Markdown language.
 To enable comments that support links, images, and other advanced features, use a third-party service like Disqus.

 Add a comment

-When a visitor opens a Blog Page, they can click a post title to read the full post, then enter a comment in the comment box at the bottom of the post.
+When a visitor opens a Blog Page, they can click a post title to read the full post, then enter a comment in the comment field at the bottom of the post.

 After entering their comment, they'll click Post Comment.
 They can also click Preview to see how the comment will look before posting.

-The comment box and posted comments only appear within individual blog posts, not on the blog's landing page.
-In some templates, visitors click Comment to open the comment box.
+The comment field and posted comments only appear within individual blog posts, not on the blog's landing page.
+In some templates, visitors click Comment to open the comment field.
 The location and appearance of the Comment text varies between templates.

-If you enable Allow Anonymous Comments in Comments Settings, visitors can comment without logging into a Squarespace account.
-After clicking Post Comment, they'll need to enter a name in the Name box before they can click Comment as Guest.
+Enable Allow Anonymous Comments in Comments Settings to allow visitors to comment.
+After clicking Post Comment, they'll need to enter a name in the Name field before they can click Comment as Guest.
 If they want, they can also include an email address and website URL.

 Interact with comments